Ken Avery begins his 22nd year as Gardener.

-In The Friend’s Newsletter (Vol. 28 No. 1 Winter 1980), Gardener Ken Avery writes about an important change that has been made to the Garden - a change partially accomplished by him, part by the Park Board and part by the Friends.
+In the newsletter (Vol. 28 No. 1 Winter 1980), Ken Avery wrote about an important change that has been made to the Garden - a change partially accomplished by him, part by the Park Board and part by the Friends.

 but titles are important, and I have always been the Gardener at the Wildflower Garden.
 Another more subtle change took place when I replaced Mrs. Crone.
 The Garden has always reflected the personality of its Curator.
 I'm sure it reflected Miss Butler's personality and I know that it was the reflection of Mrs. Crone's, when I first worked here under her.